JoshuaDull/GitHub-Desktop/_episodes/03-sharing.md

 Now we've created a remote repository on GitHub, but haven't made a local copy yet.
 We want to link them together to synchronize them and share our project with the world.

-To do this, we need the GitHub repository URL, which should look something like this (with "some-librarian" replaced with your username):
+To do this, click on the green box called 'Clone or download".
+In the dropdown menu, click 'Open in desktop'.
+This will make a local copy of your repository:

 * New screenshot